Home

 HR55

-HR55 is a double main-sequence star in the constellation of Cepheus.
+HR55 is a double main-sequence star of spectral class B8 in the constellation of Cepheus.

 HR55 visual magnitude is 6.35.
-Because of its reltive faintness, HR55 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR55 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.35